 When they decide that Michael will live with them permanently, Leigh Anne clears out the guest bedroom for him.
 He tells her this is the first bed he’s ever had of his own.

-The Master Suite:
+The Master Bedroom:

 Looking from the bathroom down the hall to the bedroom: